Estamos locos... ¿o qué?

-Estamos locos... ¿o qué? is the third studio album by Spanish rock band Hombres G, released in 1987.
-The title, when translated into English, means "Are we crazy, or what?"
+Estamos locos... ¿o qué?
+(Castilian for Are we crazy... aren't we?) is the third studio album by Spanish rock band Hombres G, released in 1987.
+The title, when translated literally into English, means "Are we crazy, or what?"

 History

 After finishing filming their first movie, Sufre mamón, Hombres G began work on their third studio album.
 David Summers isolated himself for a week at a family house in Huelva and upon returning to the rest of the band, had composed 12 songs.
 To avoid pressure, Hombres G left for Manchester, where they recorded Estamos locos... ¿o qué? with producer Carlos Narea.